• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 Karras begins walking down the darkened street (again, remember, it's 1957).
 After a few minutes he decides he'd better jog, or run, because Layne and his buddies are sitting back in the hot hotel room waiting for cheeseburgers.
 He runs along for maybe 20 minutes, covering a few miles, until he sees a flickering neon sign in the distance: "EAT."

-He opens the door of EAT and walks in, a huge guy, buzz cut, coke-bottle glasses, sweating like hell, clothes soaked head to toe.
+He opens the door of EAT and walks in, a huge guy, buzz cut, coke-bottle glasses, sweating like heck, clothes soaked head to toe.
 The one guy in the joint, the counter cook, stares in horror.

 Karras gasps out, "I want this," and tosses his list of 25 cheeseburgers on the counter.